tatiananantes/skills-workshops/javascript_fundamentals/encapsulation_with_constructor_and_prototype_pattern/exemplar_dont_read_until_after_workshop/questions.md

 ## Question 3

-An error is thrown: "TypeError: countModel.set is not a function".
+An error is thrown: `TypeError: countModel.set is not a function`.
 This is because a constructor function implicitly returns a new object that has access to the functions defined on the constructor function's prototype.
 The `return {}` stops that implicit return from happening, and makes the function explicitly return an empty object instead.
 Because that empty object doesn't have the `set` function on it, an error is thrown.

 ## Question 4